 Yes.
-If you need to make changes in your proposal after it has been approved by the Committee, you'll bring to the Center a description of the desired changes, on a form available in Lattimore 206, signed by your faculty adviser(s).
-The Director of the Center may then approve most changes.
+If you need to make changes in your proposal after it has been approved by the committee, you'll bring a description of the desired changes on a form available in the Multidisciplinary Studies Center (Lattimore 203), signed by your faculty adviser(s).
+The form and the requested changes are reviewed and a determination is made.

 When will I meet with my faculty advisers?

 It varies from student to student, but you will meet with your adviser(s) at least once a semester.
 Remember, they are interested in your academic progress and intellectual development.

 Can students with Individualized Interdepartmental majors graduate with Honors?

 Yes.
 The bachelor's degree with honors is awarded according to three criteria:

 - Successful completion of 12 credits of honors coursework: two 4-credit independent study courses in your senior year, one devoted to honors research in the fall, and another devoted to the thesis writing in the spring; and one 4-credit advanced-level course or seminar;

 Detailed information about the requirements is available in the Multidisciplinary Studies Center (Lattimore 203).

 Note: your major must be approved no later than the spring semester of your junior year in order to be eligible to apply for Honors.

 What are the criteria for graduation with distinction?